thomasmichaelwallace/EngCel/README.md

 Author and Licence
 ==================

-Challenger is primiarly written by Thomas Michael Wallace (www.thomasmichaelwallace.co.uk), and released under the GPL v3 licence.
+EngCel is primiarly written by Thomas Michael Wallace (www.thomasmichaelwallace.co.uk), and released under the GPL v3 licence.